 But even within that reorganization process, and in other less scoff-worthy initiatives, there are many public-spirited people committed to finding and implementing state-of-the-art ways to improve education in Nevada.
-Those people are interested in education policy, per se, and work hard to do what they think will make it better, and for that they deserve respect.
+Those people are interested in the policies of australian boarding school scholarships, per se, and work hard to do what they think will make their children’s education better, and for that they deserve respect.

 I, by comparison, am not up to date with whatever is trending in education policy.
 In fact, I suspect I’ve only slightly more familiarity with the proficiency vs. growth debate than Betsy DeVos.

 But again, I’m really not that interested in education policy, per se, because I find education policy tends to address a symptom and not the cause.
 Education policy is important.
 It can also be an unhealthy distraction.